anubhavsrivastava/theanubhav.com/_posts/2019-04-7-coping-with-technical-debts.md

 The easier route – made up of messier code or design, will get you there faster.
 The harder route – made up of cleaner code and design that takes a lot more time.

-Choose a path such that sometime, result is same as one coming from harder route.
+Choose a path such that after sometime, result is same as one coming from harder route.
 You may choose easier one for now, but eventually make sure that it is transformed into the harder route, by making it planned technical debt.

-####

-Use Code Metrics to quantify Technical Debt
+#### Use Code Metrics to quantify Technical Debt

 Metrics offer a wonderful opportunity to make something subjective and abstract more objective and tangible.
 It also gives you a measurable goal to improve towards.
-Several metrics that are useful and broadly available:

-Cyclomatic complexity: this metric quantifies the complexity of classes and methods by analyzing the number of functional paths in the code (if/then/else, switch/case, etc) compared to the lines of code used.
-The higher the cyclomatic complexity, the more difficult code will be to maintain;
-Code coverage: a lack of unit tests is a source of technical debt.
-Most IDEs and CI-servers can calculate the amount of code covered by unit tests.
-A good rule of thumb is to make sure that the coverage stays at least the same when new code is added;
-SQALE-rating: a metric that offers a broad evaluation of software quality, based on a number of internal rules.
-The scale goes from A to E, with A being the highest quality.
-Most specialized code quality plugins can calculate this rating (see below);
-Number of rule violations: this metric calculates the number of rules violated from a given set of coding conventions.
-Violations are usually grouped in categories, from critical to minor;
-Cost of Delay: this (mostly manual) metric helps to make visible how much time a team loses due to technical debt;
-Bugcount: as technical debt increases, quality of the software decreases.
-The number of bugs will likely grow.
-Monitoring the number of (critical) bugs that pop up is a simple but useful metric to track;
+Cyclomatic complexity, Code coverage, Continous Integration, Cost of Delay, Bugcount, etc. Make sure you set up things so that you can measure them and also analyse them on timely basis.

 #### Pro-active raising the red flag

 Below are some warning signs that a project has created technical debt which a developer can better understand,

--   Code smells are much more subtle than logic errors and indicate problems that are more likely to impact overall performance quality than cause a crash.
+-   Code smells that impact overall performance quality than cause a crash.
 -   Higher levels of complexity — when technologies overlap each other.
 -   Product bugs that will cause an entire system crash.
 -   Issues with coding style.